 ICYMI: Five Fast Ways to Ruin a Webinar

-In Case You Missed It: This month’s ICYMI is written by Andy Goodman in February 2013 in which he shares the five mistakes to avoid when planning your next webinar.
+In Case You Missed It: This month’s ICYMI was written by Andy Goodman in February 2013 in which he shares the five mistakes to avoid when planning your next webinar.

 Here are five foolproof ways to do it (or, if you prefer, five mistakes to avoid when planning your next webinar).